Falcon 9 first-stage landing tests: Overview

 The first-stage descent tests were part of the larger SpaceX reusable launch system development program, which included a large amount of new technology development activities and earlier low-altitude test flights at the SpaceX facility in McGregor, Texas in preparation for the high-altitude high-velocity testing of landing test phase of the program.
 The overall objective of the program is to privately develop reusable rockets using vertical-landing technology so as to substantially reduce the cost of space access.

 Traditionally, the first stages of orbital carrier rockets have been discarded in the ocean once the ascent was complete.
-Achieving routine recovery and reuse of the launch vehicles could dramatically reduce the cost of access to space.
+Achieving routine recovery and reuse of the launch vehicles could substantially reduce the cost of access to space.